This PDF is the current document as it appeared on Public Inspection on 04/14/2014 at 08:45 am.

-The Environmental Protection Agency (EPA) is proposing to approve two State Implementation Plan (SIP) revisions submitted by the State of Maryland pursuant to the Clean Air Act (CAA).
+The Environmental Protection Agency (EPA) is proposing to approve a State Implementation Plan (SIP) revision submitted by the State of Maryland pursuant to the Clean Air Act (CAA).
 Whenever new or revised National Ambient Air Quality Standards (NAAQS) are promulgated, the CAA requires states to submit a plan for the implementation, maintenance, and enforcement of such NAAQS.
 The plan is required to address basic program elements, including, but not limited to regulatory structure, monitoring, modeling, legal authority, and adequate resources necessary to assure attainment and maintenance of the standards.
 These elements are referred to as infrastructure requirements.
-The State of Maryland has made two submittals addressing the infrastructure requirements for the 2008 lead (Pb) NAAQS.
+The State of Maryland has made a submittal addressing the infrastructure requirements for the 2010 nitrogen dioxide (NO2) NAAQS.

-Submit your comments, identified by Docket ID Number EPA-R03-OAR-2013-0072 by one of the following methods:
+Submit your comments, identified by Docket ID Number EPA-R03-OAR-2013-0649 by one of the following methods:

 A. www.regulations.gov.
 Follow the on-line instructions for submitting comments.

 B. Email: firstname.lastname@example.org.

 C. Mail: EPA-R03-OAR-2013-0649, Cristina Fernandez, Associate Director, Office of Air Program Planning, Air Protection Division, Mailcode 3AP30, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.

 D. Hand Delivery: At the previously-listed EPA Region III address.
 Such deliveries are only accepted during the Docket's normal hours of operation, and special arrangements should be made for deliveries of boxed information.